canonical/ubuntu-server-documentation/how-to/interactive-live-server-installation-on-ibm-z-vm-s390x.md

 http_proxy (optional):
 ```

-Ensure that the same version of the ISO image that was used to extract the installer files -- kernel and initrd -- is referenced at the 'url:' setting.
-It can be at a different location, for example directly referencing the public `cdimage.ubuntu.com` server: http://cdimage.ubuntu.com/ubuntu/releases/20.04.5/release/ubuntu-20.04.5-live-server-s390x.iso
+Ensure that the same version of the ISO image that was used to extract the installer files -- kernel and initrd -- is referenced at the '`url:`' setting.
+It can be at a different location, for example directly referencing the public `cdimage.ubuntu.com` server: `http://cdimage.ubuntu.com/ubuntu/releases/20.04.5/release/ubuntu-20.04.5-live-server-s390x.iso`

 The boot-up of the live-server installation now completes: